Our Place in the Community

 Take a moment to learn more about us.
-Community Health Care is a private, non-profit organization created in 1987 when the clinic system moved from the Tacoma-Pierce County Health Department to become a stand-alone set of clinics after several years of operation by that organization.
-The total history of the clinic system now known as Community Health Care dates to 1969 when local physicians and concerned citizens, recognizing the problems of access to quality health care for the county’s low-income and uninsured residents, established two volunteer clinics to help fill that void.
+Community Health Care is a private, non-profit organization created in 1987.
+The clinic system moved from the Tacoma-Pierce County Health Department becoming a stand-alone set of clinics after several years of operation by that organization.
+The history of the clinic system, now known as Community Health Care, dates back to 1969 when local physicians and concerned citizens, recognizing the need for access to quality healthcare for Pierce County’s low-income and underinsured residents, established two volunteer clinics to help fill that void.